 Members of our team have worked in employment law and have run businesses themselves.
 This experience clearly adds to the value we provide.
 We work on a fixed fee basis; we can tailor the fee to cover exactly you want us to do.

 You do not need a Sponsorship Licence to continue employing your existing EU managers.
 However, if you wish to employ a new manager from overseas from January 2021, you will need to apply for a Sponsorship Licence.
-Residential Care Home Managers qualify for Tier 2 Visas as long as they are paid at least £21,600 per annum if they are experienced and £21,100 if they are new to the job.
+Residential Care Home Managers qualify for Skilled Worker visas as long as they are paid at least ÂŁ21,600 per annum if they are experienced and ÂŁ21,100 if they are new to the job.
 You can apply now for a Sponsor Licence if you think you are likely to be sponsoring individuals at this skill level.
+See our new article on sponsoring Carers to work in the UK.

 Yes.
 If there is a change of ownership, the new owner must apply for a Sponsorship Licence to continue employing migrant workers, if you do not already have a Sponsorship Licence.